mglaezer/java-llm-toolkit/README.md

 - **Java Record-based Output Format Instructions**:
   - Uses Java bean definitions directly as output format instructions for LLMs
   - Automatically generates output instructions based on Java record structure
-  - Provides better results with some LLMs compared to JSON Schema approach of LangChain4j
+  - Provides better results compared to JSON Schema or examples approach

-- **Annotation-driven additional LLM context**:
   - Annotations on classes, records, and fields are visible to the LLM
-  - Helps guide the LLM to produce correctly structured and semantically correct output
-  - Provides more direct and effective field-level semantic instructions compared to JSON Schema or other approaches
+  - Annotations provide more direct and effective field-level semantic instructions compared to JSON Schema or other approaches

 ### JSON and YAML Handling